What is the problem?

-- Europe needs to change its approaches towards entrepreneurship: A EU action is needed to create a European-wide culture of entrepreneurship.
-The Commission is trying to promote a cultural change of acceptance of failure and celebration of success, to convince more Europeans to become entrepreneurs, and above all ICT entrepreneurs.
+- Europe needs to change its approach towards entrepreneurship: A EU action is needed to create a European-wide culture of entrepreneurship.
+The Commission is promoting a cultural change of acceptance of failure and celebration of success, to convince more Europeans to become entrepreneurs, and above all ICT entrepreneurs.

 - The support to ICT entrepreneurship becomes, in this context, a priority for the Horizon 2020 programme, in order to foster the innovation potential of research and technological development.